corpus-core/colibri-stateless/README.md

 ### EthTransactionProof

+const ssz_def_t ssz_transactions_bytes      = SSZ_BYTES("Bytes", 1073741824);
  represents the account and storage values, including the Merkle proof, of the specified account.
  1. The **payload of the transaction** is used to create its SSZ Hash Tree Root.
  2. The **SSZ Merkle Proof** from the Transactions of the ExecutionPayload to the BlockBodyRoot.
 (Total Depth: 29)
  3. **BeaconBlockHeader** is passed because also need the slot in order to find out which period and which sync committee is used.